Utilitarian knowledge and skills dominated the educational aims of the 20th century, a priority that we largely live with today.

 A new paradigm for what constitutes learning is necessary, one that prioritizes raising consciousness.

-Education for a more conscious society emphasizes the following:
+Education for a more conscious society emphasizes the following in all teaching and curriculum:

 Holistic perceptive capacity based in systems thinking.